shuLhan/beku/README.md

 # Known Limitations

 * Only work with package hosted with Git on HTTPS or SSH.

-* Tested only on package hosted on Github.

 * Tested only on Git v2.17 or greater